What is podoconiosis?

 Podoconiosis treatment aims to reduce lymphoedema and to prevent relapse by reducing re-exposure to the causative soil.

-Primary prevention requires avoiding prolonged contact between skin and soil.
+Primary prevention requires avoiding prolonged contact between the skin and the soil.
+This includes:

 Treatment after podoconiosis has occurred involves: